Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 Homework:

-2. Post your thoughts for discussion.
+2. Post the description and your thoughts for discussion.

 3. Read and comment on others’ posts.

-4. Ask me questions.
+4. Feel free to ask me questions.

 Using description when slowing down the story is the right thing to do.
-Either because the scene would be too fast, or because the characters and the readers need a rest.

 Homework: